long-name-gang/time_series-project/README.md

 #### 1. GOAL:
-The goal of this project is to identify key drivers of lost revenue for SuperStore, a retail store, and make recommendations to reduce loss in order to increase profit.
+The goal of this project is to identify which customer segment is the best for SuperStore, a retail store, and make recommendations to grow customer segments.

 #### 2. DESCRIPTION: